-WARD 2 22 Priority Priority Strategic Location/Area Departmental Budget Link cage Departmental Response No Objective Response to Priority 2019/2022 2020/2021 2021/2022 update 2022 1 Rural public transport SO3: Affordable Quality Services Herold, Waboomskraal, Geelhoutboom& Hoogtekraal Delivery of bus tr is dependent on will be raised du discussions with a the demand ring the next re The provision of public transport services in rural areas will receive attention after the rollout of the service has been done in Thembalethu (Phase 4A).
+WARD 2 22 Priority Priority Strategic Location/Area Departmental Budget Link age Departmental Response No Response to Priority 2019/2022 2020/2021 2021/2022 update 2022 1 Rural public transport SO3: Affordable Quality Services Herold, Waboomskraal, Geelhoutboom& Hoogtekraal Delivery of bus transport services in rural in rural areas is dependent on the demand for services.
+The matter will be raised during the next round of structured discussions with a view of finding a positive solution The provision of public transport services in rural areas will receive attention after the rollout of the service has been done in Thembalethu (Phase 4A).
 A service provider has been appointed to update the Municipality's Integrated transport plan (ITP).
 The said plan will provide guidance as to the demand for public transport services in rural areas.
 2 Housing (Farm villages, farm evictions) SO3: Affordable Quality Services Herold, Waboomskraal, Geelhoutboom& Hoogtekraal Suitable land ne development eds to be acc quired for ho using Housing needs of farm dwellers will be addressed in the reviewed Human Settlements Plan.
-3 Employment opportunities (EPWP opportunities) SO1: Develop & Grow George Herold, Waboomskraal, Geelhoutboom& Hoogtekraal EPWP projects (R Waboomskraal art at EPWP Projects and Programmes was implemented in all 27 wards as per George municipality EPWP Incentive Agreement.
+3 Employment opportunities (EPWP opportunities) SO1: Develop & Grow George Herold, Waboomskraal, Geelhoutboom& Hoogtekraal EPWP projects (Rural EPWP) for the ward start at Waboomskraal (Projects start already) EPWP Projects and Programmes was implemented in all 27 wards as per George municipality EPWP Incentive Agreement.
 Municipality received a Global Incentive Grant for R3 068 000 for EPWP.
 Incentive Projects in all wards Projects already started as per approved EPWP business plan 2021/22 and Municipal Own Base Line Funds in different Directorates.